 The Company is dependent upon its license agreement with TheraCour Pharma, Inc. (See Note 4).
-If it loses the right to utilize any of the proprietary information that is the subject of the TheraCour Pharma license agreement on which it depends, the Company will incur substantial delays and costs in development of its drug candidates.
+If the Company lost the right to utilize any of the proprietary information that is the subject of the TheraCour Pharma license agreement on which it depends, the Company will incur substantial delays and costs in development of its drug candidates.

-Note 13 - Subsequent Events
+Note 14 - Subsequent Events